 Shopping and Facility Update

 The Coop’s operations have been significantly modified in response to COVID-19.
 It is important that Coop members take the time to keep themselves up to date with all the changes.
-To assist you we have compiled all the operational changes, plus a few that are coming soon, on this page.
+To assist you we have compiled all the operational changes on this page.
 We update both Coop policy and this page regularly as public health guidance from our local, state, and federal government changes.
 We strongly recommend following @foodcoop on Instagram or Twitter, so that you have access to current info before each visit to the Coop.

 Click the bold words below to access details on that area of the Coop’s operation.